Benjamin N. Cardozo School of Law: Post-graduation employment and costs

 According to Cardozo's ABA-required disclosures, 81% of the Class of 2021 obtained full-time, long-term, bar passage-required employment within ten months of graduating.
 Of the Class of 2018, 87% obtained full-time, long-term, JD-required or JD-advantage employment within ten months.
 The law school ranks 25th in the United States for "Gold Standard" jobs (full-time, long-term jobs requiring bar passage that are not funded by the school).
 It is 37th in the percentage of graduates hired by the 100 largest firms.

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Cardozo for the 2017–2018 academic year was $86,670.
-The Law School Transparency estimated non-discounted, debt-financed cost of attendance for three years is $323,858.
+The cost of tuition and fees at Cardozo for the 2021–22 academic year was $68,462.
+The Law School Transparency estimated non-discounted, debt-financed cost of attendance (including living expenses) for three years is $323,858.

 Location and facilities

 Located on lower Fifth Avenue at the corner of 12th Street in New York City's Greenwich Village, Cardozo's urban campus is in a 19-story building, known as the Brookdale Center.
 A multimillion-dollar capital improvement plan took place in 2006.
 The addition of more space at the Brookdale Center also allowed for a larger and significantly enhanced library, new offices and clinic spaces, as well as a new and larger lobby, moot court room, and ground-floor seminar room.
 In addition, older classrooms were renovated.
 In fall 2006, the Greenberg Center for Student Life, given in honor of former Dean David Rudenstine, opened.
-This addition to Cardozo included a new student lounge and a cafe on the third floor.
+This addition to Cardozo included a new student lounge and a café on the third floor.
 Also completed were several new seminar rooms, internal stairways between floors, and added windows.

 The Dr. Lillian and Dr. Rebecca Chutick Law Library is the center of student and faculty research at Cardozo.
 Encompassing four floors of Cardozo's building, the library holds more than 535,000 volumes, over 140 computers, and study space for about 500 students.